Search:

 Bolsa Chica Ecological Reserve

 The largest saltwater marsh between the Monterey Bay and the Tijuana River Estuary, the Bolsa Chica Ecological Reserve in Huntington Beach covers 1,400 acres of fresh and saltwater wetlands habitat, a boardwalk over the marsh, and five miles of easy trails through the lowlands and mesas.
-Over the years it’s become the happy place of birders, hikers, runners, and nature lovers alike.
+Right next to Bolsa Chica State Beach, this reserve has Over the years it’s become the happy place of birders, hikers, runners, and nature lovers alike, perfect for hiking, photography, bird watching, or just appreciating nature.

 Bolsa Chica Walk